paed01/bpmn-elements/docs/TimerEventDefinition.md

 # Set your own timeout

-If the parent event start message has a `timeout` positive integer property a timer will be started.
+If the parent event start message has an `expireAt` date or `timeout` positive integer property a timer will be started.

 See how to format these messages [here](/docs/Extension.md).